SchwarzIT/sap-usi/README.md

 # How to participate

-If you are missing a feature or have a great idea, you can either open an issue or contribute code directly.
+If you are missing a feature or have a great idea, you can open an issue.

+You can also contribute code, but please ensure, that the new feature matches the overall purpose of the component.
+If you are not sure about that, just open an issue and discuss it with us beforehand.

 Please do not get confused if it takes us days or - depending on the size of your contribution - even weeks to merge your changes into the main branch.
 This is NOT because we do not appreciate your work or simply do not care.
 In fact the opposite is the case.

-Every contribution has to undego a rigorous internal review process before merging.
+Every new version has to undego a rigorous internal review process before merging.
 The code has to pass:
 * ATC Checks
 * Unit Tests